Members’ area & NEWS as at 2nd July 2018 11:30 am

 - How many instruments you own, whether they are famous name brands, made of exotic woods and rare gemstones and / or how much any of them cost.
 The Ukulele Orchestra of Great Britain famously state on their website that their instruments were all bought for pocket change.
 Some ultra-cheap (£50 or less) wooden ukes are badly set – up and don’t sound good.
 These won’t help you learn or play well.
 Some of the Chinese factory – made plastic £30 ukes are ideal for beginners as the frets are moulded and therefore intonation is much more consistent, they come with uniform geared machine heads and top- quality Aquila strings fitted as standard and they stay in tune whatever the weather.
 I have used my Korala explorer (concert size) and Alic 3D (soprano size, bowl back) plastic ukes every single day for over a year and they are excellent value for money.
-Have a word with your host – If you feel a better quality uke would help your playing, we can lend you a decent band uke just ask.
+Have a word with your host – If you feel a better quality uke would help your playing, we can lend you a decent concert- tuned band uke just ask.
 Borrow other members’ ukes and have a go, you’ll soon find your favourite brand, size and shape.
-Hey, I could spend $$$$ on one of Madonna’s famous used stage costumes, but that won’t make me magically move like Madonna!
+Hey, I could spend $$$$ on one of Madonna’s famous “used stage costumes”, but that won’t make me magically move like Madonna!

 - How many famous musicians you have seen or heard.
 I have been to a lot of big old arena rock concerts in my time, but I’m still not Mark Knopfler or Glen Frey.

 - How many chords shapes you have memorised.
 Rhythm, timing and feel in popular chord turnarounds are what is needed in community band gigs, so unless you are doing a prog – rock – jazz -fusion solo on a concept album or making eye-test charts of complex finger diagrams, stick to the simple stuff and put the work into doing that well.